Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-wNLWTAG6j5o.md

 # [March 30th, 2021 Livestream](../2021-03-30.md)
 ## Q&A: Why not just replace Foundation groups with a single object?
 https://www.youtube.com/watch?v=wNLWTAG6j5o
-This question was possibly duplicated with a more recent answer: [March 30th, 2021 Livestream Q&A: Mass building like the Smart!
-Mod?](./yt-ewd0MlE-zzA.md) [https://www.youtube.com/watch?v=ewd0MlE-zzA](https://www.youtube.com/watch?v=ewd0MlE-zzA)
+This question was possibly duplicated with a more recent answer: [July 13th, 2021 Livestream Q&A: Will there be a Smart!-similar system for Update 5?](./yt-s1AawKfPvK0.md) [https://www.youtube.com/watch?v=s1AawKfPvK0](https://www.youtube.com/watch?v=s1AawKfPvK0)

 ### Topics